War Claims Program Open

-What documents will be needed to file a claim?
+What documents were needed to file a claim?

-The Foreign Claims Settlement Commission has determined that the only documentation necessary to file a claim is the Statement of Claim form, which is available in English and Chamorro.
-Individuals may submit other documentation to support their claim, if desired, but no other documentation is required by the FCSC.
-All forms must be signed and notarized before they are mailed to the Commission.
+The Foreign Claims Settlement Commission only required claimants to file a claim the Statement of Claim form, which was available in English and Chamorro.
+No other documentation was required by the FCSC.

 How much is being paid for compensation?

 Payments for compensation are based on what the claimant may have endured: